If what one councilman says is true, someone with access to the borough council building has some explaining to do.

 Partially in an effort to dispel suspicion of those associated with the borough in the so-called “break-ins” — none of which involved forced entry — earlier in the year council contracted First Alarm Security at Slish’s suggestion to install an alarm system at borough hall complete with keypads for each door that would allow the company to track anyone accessing the building after hours.

 Although that system was installed months ago, says Councilman Scott Smith, it has never been activated.

-Page 3 of 3 - “We have a couple of doors that tend to set the system off quite a bit, so we’ve been waiting on the contractor to get some parts to fix that before we activate the system.
+“We have a couple of doors that tend to set the system off quite a bit, so we’ve been waiting on the contractor to get some parts to fix that before we activate the system.
 It is installed and it is operational, but it isn’t set at night.

 “We could have set it, (even with the door problems)” Smith said, “But it would have had the potential to go off a lot.”